 - No credit check or credit score requirements.
 PayPal Working Capital will not hurt your personal or business credit scores.

-- One single, fixed fee that has a lower APR than most online business lenders.
+- A single, fixed fee that has a lower APR than most online business lenders.